JosephQiu21/batchGPT/README.md

 The prompts provided for refining and translating are generic.
 If you're working with a specific domain or need more customized results, you're encouraged to modify the `system_text` within the script.
 Create prompts that guide the model to deliver results in the manner you desire.

+## Updates

+- The script now utilizes the GPT-3.5-turbo-1106 model, offering updated API capabilities for faster and more accurate results.
+- A seed feature has been introduced to ensure consistent responses.

 ## License

 This project is licensed under the MIT License.